ericcxie/ericxie.ca/src/content/blog/shopify.md

 In the old site, the ASCII art animation was implemented using a series of images which as you can imagine is a pretty big performance bottleneck.

 The way ASCII art is generated is actually pretty simple.
-An image is comprised of thousands of pixels each composed of three primary colour values: Red (R), Green (G), and Blue (B).
+An image is comprised of pixels each composed of three primary colour values: Red (R), Green (G), and Blue (B).
 These values are typically 8-bit integers that range from 0 to 255, representing the intensity of the colour in the pixel.

 ![pixel RGB](/img/blog/shopify/pixel_rgb.webp)

-For each pixel of a given image, we calculate its grayscale value (how light or dark the pixel is) using the formula `0.3 x R + 0.59 x G + 0.11 x B` where R, G, and B represents the red, green and blue colour values.
+For each pixel of a given image, we calculate its grayscale value (how light or dark the pixel is) using the formula `0.3 x R + 0.59 x G + 0.11 x B` where R, G, and B represent the red, green and blue colour values.

 Once we have this, we can map the grayscale value to a set of ASCII characters.
 In my case, I defined it as: